PeterCamilleri/CX16/docs/virtual_machines.md

 The 40K low RAM is a good candidate for the static data and stack.
 The heap could go there as well or in the banked high memory for the ambitious.

+* How will the VM coexist with native code?

+At times it will be desirable to have the VM call on native code.
+A special but very important cases of this would be the ability to make calls to the ROM resources like the Kernal or Floating Point.

+At other times, it will be useful to have VM code execute native code "inline" by switching out of VM "mode".

 wip

 ### The VM Instruction Pointer